anders-w-rasmussen/crispr_decryptr/README.md

 # Troubleshooting

 First, make sure you have the latest version of CRISPR-Decryptr.
+This should take care of dependencies.
 You can do this with the following command:

 ```bash
 pip install --upgrade git+https://git@github.com/anders-w-rasmussen/crispr_decryptr
 ```

-If may have ran the *infer* command and saw something like:
+You may have run the *infer* command and saw something like:
 *TypeError: sample() got an unexpected keyword argument*

 We have encountered this when using older versions of cmdstanpy which had different arguments.
 Please ensure you have the latest version of CRISPR-Decryptr installed and type: